phaxio/phaxio-dotnet/README.md

     Install-Package Phaxio

-If you're a C# developer, [see here](Docs/README-csharp.md) for basic usage.

-If you're a VB.NET developer, [see here](Docs/README-vb.md) for basic usage.
+For basic usage, use [this guide](Docs/README-csharp.md) if you're a C# developer or [this guide](Docs/README-vb.md) if you're a VB.NET developer.

 ## Errors

 Sometimes errors will occur, whether it's network timeouts or bad requests.
 All operations will throw an exception if a network or client error occurs.
 Some operations return data to you, such as a byte array representing a PDF.
-If those requests fail due to an authentication failure, a malformed number, insufficient funds, or rate limiting, they'll throw an ApplicationException with an error message describing the problem.
+If those requests fail due to an authentication failure, a malformed number, insufficient funds, rate limiting, etc., they'll throw an ApplicationException with an error message describing the problem.

 For those requests returning a Result object, that will have a bool named Success and a string called Message that will tell you the result of the operation.